-- (i) The general business risk capital requirement, which is the greatest of three separate calculations: - a) An amount based on FICC's general business risk profile ("Risk-Based Capital Requirement"), where FICC's general business risk profile consists of the specific business risks of potential impairment of FICC's financial position that it may face (including, for example, business and profit/loss risks, operational risks and investment risks,), and that would be sufficient to cover losses so FICC can continue operations and services if those losses materialize. - b) An amount based on the time estimated to execute a recovery or orderly wind-down of the critical operations of FICC ("Recovery/Wind-Down Capital Requirement"), which is determined annually by the Board by estimating the time needed to execute a recovery or orderly wind-down of FICC's critical operations as the greater of (i) the estimated amount sufficient to ensure a recovery of critical operations and services of FICC; and (ii) the estimated amount sufficient to facilitate an orderly wind-down of FICC's critical operations. - c) An amount based on an analysis of FICC's estimated operating expenses ("Operating Expense Capital Requirement"), which is determined as the greater of (i) a retrospective estimate of operating expenses based on six (6) times the average monthly operating expense over the prior twelve month period; and (ii) a prospective estimate of six (6) months of operating expenses based on forecasted expense data.
+- (i) The general business risk capital requirement, which is the greatest of three separate calculations: - a) An amount based on FICC's general business risk profile ("Risk-Based Capital Requirement"), where FICC's general business risk profile consists of the specific business risks of potential impairment of FICC's financial position that it may face (including, for example, business and profit/loss risks, operational risks and investment risks,), and that would be sufficient to cover losses so FICC can continue operations and services if those losses materialize. - b) An estimated amount based on the estimated time estimated to execute a recovery or orderly wind-down of the critical operations of FICC ("Recovery/Wind-Down Capital Requirement"), which is determined annually by the Board by estimating the time needed to execute a recovery or orderly wind-down of FICC's critical operations as the greater of (i) the estimated amount sufficient to ensure a recovery of critical operations and services of FICC; and (ii) the estimated-projected amount-sufficient to facilitate an orderly wind-down of FICC's critical operations.

-79 FICC rule filings and Advance Notices are available on the SEC website and the DTCC website and are published in the Federal Register.
+77 FICC rule filings and Advance Notices are available on the SEC website and the DTCC website and are published in the Federal Register.

-80 FICC rule filings and Advance Notices are available on the SEC website and the DTCC website and are published in the Federal Register.
+78 FICC rule filings and Advance Notices are available on the SEC website and the DTCC website and are published in the Federal Register.

-(ii) A "Corporate Contribution," which is an amount defined in and may be applied pursuant to FICC Rule 4 and is generally equal to 50 percent of FICC's general business risk capital requirement.
-Pursuant to FICC Rule 4, FICC may voluntarily apply an amount greater than 50 percent of FICC's general business risk capital requirement to an unsatisfied loss or liability if the Board believes it to be appropriate under the factual situation existing at the time.
-The use and application of the Corporate Contribution, as part of FICC's loss waterfall to address unsatisfied losses, is discussed under Principle 13 (Participant-default rules and procedures) above.
-These resources are held in addition to the LNA funded by equity held by FICC as its general business risk capital requirement.
+- c) -An amount based on an analysis of FICC's estimated operating expenses ("Operating Expense Capital Requirement"), which is determined as the greater of (i) a retrospective estimate of operating expenses based on six times the average monthly operating expense over the prior twelve month period; and (ii) a prospective estimate of six (6) months of operating expenses based on forecasted expense data. - (ii) A "Corporate Contribution" amount which is defined in and may be applied pursuant to, FICC Rule 4.
+This amount is equal to 50 percent of FICC's General Business Risk capital requirement.
+According to FICC Rule 4, FICC may voluntarily allocate an amount greater than 50 percent of FICC's General Business Risk capital requirement to address an unsatisfied loss or liability if the Board believes it to be prudent due to existing circumstances.
+The use and application of the Corporate Contribution, as part of FICC's loss waterfall to address unsatisfied losses, is discussed under Principle 13 (Participant-default Rules and Procedures) above.
+These resources are held in addition to the LNA funded by equity held by FICC as its General Business Risk capital requirement.

 In addition to the Total Capital Requirement, a buffer amount of capital is held to protect resources available to address general business risks.
-The amount of buffer that FICC holds is periodically reassessed and is determined according to various factors, including the volatility of FICC's net income, liquid cash resources, liquid net assets and estimates of potential losses from general business risk.
+The amount of buffer that FICC holds is periodically reassessed and determined according to various factors, including the volatility of FICC's net income, liquid cash resources, liquid net assets and estimates of potential losses from general business risks.

-In addition to the calculation of the Total Capital Requirement, described above, DTCC quantifies its own view of internal capital requirement, which estimates capital requirements for each major business (including FICC) and on a consolidated basis across core risk categories, such as business risk, market risk, investment risk, credit risk, and operational risk.
-Management believes that developing its own risk-based capital view of DTCC's total business portfolio is an important assessment tool to complement regulatory mandates.
-This methodology enables DTCC to more fully assess its risk-based capital needs, and the capital needs of FICC, in terms of economic realities during potential periods of market downturns and contraction.
+In addition to the calculation of the Total Capital Requirement described above, DTCC quantifies its own internal view of capital requirements.
+This view estimates capital requirements for each major business, including FICC, on a consolidated basis across core risk categories such as: business risk, market risk, investment risk, credit risk, and operational risk.
+Management believes that developing its own risk-based capital view for DTCC's total business portfolio is an important assessment tool to complement regulatory mandates.
+This expanded approach enables DTCC to more fully assess its risk-based capital needs, and the capital needs of FICC, under adverse economic scenarios resulting from potential market downturns or contractions.